lilyle-2211/inference-template/README.md

-# Churn Prediction Demo

-This project demonstrates a production-ready pipeline for churn prediction using Google Cloud Platform (Vertex AI, BigQuery, Artifact Registry, GCS).

-## Features
-- Data loading and preprocessing from BigQuery
-- Time-ordered train/val/test split
-- Hyperparameter tuning with Optuna
-- Model training with XGBoost
-- Evaluation metrics: PR-AUC, ROC-AUC, Precision@k
+# Inference Template

+This repository provides a production-ready template for deploying machine learning inference services.

+**Tech stack:**
+- FastAPI for serving models
+- Docker for containerization
+- Helm for Kubernetes deployments
-- Terraform for infras
+- Terraform for infrastructure as code
-- Makefile automation

-## Usage
+- GitHub Actions for CI/CD